burkostya/arrayify-merge.s/README.md

 # arrayify-merge.s

-Wraps packets of streams into stream
+Wraps packets of streams into array

 ## Installation